Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 AddType application/x-httpd-php .php .phtml

 Note All the examples in this tutorial will work even if you do not have a web server installed.
-You can also run the example PHP scripts from the shell prompt.
+You can run the example PHP scripts from the shell prompt.

-SQL Server ODBC Driver
+SQL Server ODBC driver

 1. Download the SQL Server ODBC driver for your PHP client platform.
-(Registration required.)

 2. Install and license the SQL Server ODBC driver on the machine where PHP is installed.